 Lake Mondsee is one of the most popular holiday destinations in Austria.
 No wonder!
-The turquoise lake is surrounded by mountains and, the countryside along its shoreline is dotted with pretty villages.
+Mountains surround the turquoise lake, and the countryside along its shoreline is dotted with pretty villages.
 We recommend you start exploring the region with a visit to the historic town of Mondsee.

-As much as the lake is the main destination, the small town of Mondsee at the northern end of the lake is a very pleasant place.
-The town is home to the St Michael Basilica and the medieval Mondsee Abbey.
-Adjacent to the town square and in the sidestreets, there are some more nice historic buildings.
+As much as the lake is the leading destination, the small town of Mondsee at the lake’s northern end is delightful.
+The town is home to the St. Michael Basilica and the medieval Mondsee Abbey.
+Adjacent to the town square and in the sidestreets are some more nice historic buildings.
 In addition to restaurants, you also find a few shopping opportunities.
 The lakeshore lies about 200 meters from the town but offers a lovely stroll down a tree-lined path.

 < Click on the images to enlarge >

 Mondsee is the warmest lake in the Salzkammergut, with water temperatures up to 27 °C (81 °F) and offers nice bathing spots.
 At the western end of the seaside promenade, you find Alpenseebad Mondsee, which has a small sandy beach, a large grassy area, and a small water park.
 This is the best place for “a day on the beach” at Mondsee.
 Arrive early to get a good spot as this place is very popular.
 There are two more public beach areas along the Mondsee, Strandbad Loibichlon on the east side and the small Schwarzindien on the western shore.
 In addition, many hotels and B&Bs have private access to the lake.
 For thrill-seekers, you can join different water sports around the lake.